jboyce1/ppsCTF/classes/MALchemist/MALchemist.md

 ---
 # Part 5: practice and explore

-Use the following scripts to
+## Use the following scripts to experiment on the range

-Memory Hog (Consumes RAM Until the Bully’s System Freezes)
+### Memory Hog (Consumes RAM Until the opponent system freezes)
 <div class="scroll-box">
 #!/usr/bin/env python3
 import multiprocessing